ajahne/blog/_drafts/2020-5-15-stay-technical-and-give-back-volunteer.md

 We were given a GitHub and I checked the solutions against that.
 I then checked the questions that would be asked and made sure I was comfortable with each way to tackle it.

 ## 5: How the interview process went
-- TBD
-- Each week I was set up with 2 candidates to interview over Google Hangout.
+Each week I was set up with 2 candidates to interview over Google Hangout.
 Each one was an hour each.
 We spent a few minutes saying hello and then jumped right into it.

-- We used Google Hangouts and Repl.
-- I interviewed the candidates, asking a technical question and we used Repl as our "white board".
-I offered hints where appropriate and took notes on how they approach the problem, asked clarigying questions, and ultimately if they were able to solve the problem.
-There were guidlines provided by Pursuit on how to provide hints and what to look for, so I was all set there 😀.
+I interviewed the candidates, asking a technical question and we used Repl as our "white board".
+I offered hints where appropriate and took notes on how they approached the problem, asked clarifying questions, and ultimately if they were able to solve the problem.
+There were guidelines provided by Pursuit on how to provide hints and what to look for, so I was all set there 😀.

-- At the end of each interview I submitted my notes into a form and checked in with the volunteer lead.
+At the end of each interview I submitted my notes into a form and checked in with the volunteer lead.

-- What I enjoyed most about the interview process was meeting the fellows.
-Each one had a story, a reason for pursuing their passions.
+**What I enjoyed most about the interview process was meeting the fellows.
+Each one had a story, a reason for pursuing their passions**.
 It was insightful to see how they approached each problem.
 As I was actively interviewing myself I could give pointers (after the interview was completed) and also reflect on where I could improve when I was in similar interview situations in the future.

 ## Conclusion
 - Do this!
 Its awesome!
 I highly encourage you to volutneer.
 You will both be able to stay technical, provide support, and most importantly give back!
 Check out this site, reach out to me / Alexis to get started!